plopcas/retrolog/content/blog/creating-a-hugo-theme-from-scratch.md

 ![image](/images/creating-a-hugo-theme-from-scratch.jpg)

-I use Hugo for my personal blog, and it's great!
 In this post I will show you how to build a minimalist theme for Hugo.

 <!--more-->